Becoming Acquainted With the Methodology

 Reinforcement - Who will lay the foundation for change initially and for the future.

-ADKAR focuses on successful change and by implementing these steps, Prosci's methodology is expressed through change management activities, diagnosing gaps, developing corrective actions, and supporting managers and supervisors.
-Prosci's change management is best served in three phases: preparing, managing, and reinforcing change.
-A good change control process download is offered in our Project Management Media Gallery.
+ADKAR focuses on successful change and by implementing these steps, Prosci’s methodology is expressed through change management activities, diagnosing gaps, developing corrective actions, and supporting managers and supervisors.
+Prosci’s change management is best served in three phases: preparing, managing, and reinforcing change.
+You can download this document with instructions for writing change control processes.

 Implementing the Phases of Change